paraker/kubernetes_2020/ckad/3_configuration.md

 ```

 ### mount as volume
-We can also mount ConfigMaps through container volumes, such that the configmap is like any other file that exists in that container.<br>
+We can also mount configMaps through container volumes, such that the configMap is like any other file that exists in that container.<br>
 ```yaml
 spec:
   containers: